I like to work on physical equipment when it comes to networking, but what if I cannot afford to own one, then the only option is to Virtualise them.

-Let’s go ahead and test its connectivity using a simple lab in Gns3.
+Let’s connect these multiple VM’s on the same network and test its connectivity using a simple lab in Gns3.

 Step1.
 Let’s add a basic ethernet Gns3 switch to the topology.

 Step2.
-Add each VM’s that we just created to the topology and connect it to the switch, this would create a topology that would look like below.
+Add each VM that we just created to the topology and connect it to the switch, this would create a topology that would look like below.

 Looking cool, isn’t it? 🙂